Apply through LSAC

 Prepare for the Law School Admission Test (LSAT)

 Plan to spend time equivalent to at least a two-month, part-time job studying and taking practice tests.
 The 160+ hours can be spent studying LSAT preparation books; taking an online or in-person course, which range in length; getting individual help from a tutor; or a combination of the above.
-Different methods of study work for different types of learners; we do not endorse a particular method of preparation.
+Different methods of studies, work for different types of learners; below is a list of various resources.
+We do not endorse a particular method of preparation.

 LSAT and Other Resources